Top 11 strategies to improve KYC conversion rates

 Of course, not all anomalies signal fraud.
 This intelligence-driven, adaptive approach ensures customers who pose minimal risk enjoy a straightforward process while potential fraudsters encounter robust defenses early on.

-7. Make excellent customer service a unique selling point
+7. Make excellent customer service your differentiator

-Each firm will have its own unique process for training their support teams.
-What we've noticed is that when the repetitive and manual tasks are automated, it frees up employees to spend a lot more time supporting customers, adding value and boosting the firm's reputation.
-For example Raise was able to reduce manual reviews by 98% with this level of automation.
+What we've noticed is that when repetitive and manual tasks are automated for support teams, it frees up employees to spend a lot more time supporting customers, adding value, and boosting the firm's reputation.

 Sharing data is a common blocker.
 Research uncovered that three quarters (75%) of customers will refuse to share data with a company they don't know if they can trust.
 At these junctures, compliance teams can consider if the data they are asking for is truly needed for low-risk customers, whether there is an alternative way of getting the same data, or simply offering a choice of different documents needed.